youngkaneda/search-algorithms/README.md

 ## Interpolation Search :heavy_check_mark:
 *( It is used for sorted arrays )*

-Interpolation search may go to different locations according the value of key being searched.
+Interpolation search can go to different locations according the value of key being searched.
 For example if the value of key is closer to the last element, interpolation search is likely to start search toward the end side.
-It works like an search in a phone book, when you look at the person number in the phone book, starting by the letters closer to the name of the person searched.
+It works like a search in a phone book, when you look at the person number in the phone book, starting by the letters closer to the name of the person searched.

 **Time complexity = O (log log n)) if elements are uniformly distributed**